 For more information on our economic development policies, contact firstname.lastname@example.org.

-Piedmont Electric, in association with the United States Department of Agriculture’s (USDA) Rural Economic Development Loan and Grant program (REDLG) provide loans to our rural community annually.
+Piedmont Electric, in association with the United States Department of Agriculture’s (USDA) Rural Economic Development Loan and Grant program (REDLG), provide loans to our rural community.
 The USDA provides zero interest loans to our cooperative, which in turn lends money to local businesses for projects that help to create jobs in rural areas.

-In the past several years, Piedmont Electric has secured more than $10 million in USDA funding within Person, Alamance, Orange, Caswell and Durham counties for fire trucks, fire stations, ambulances, schools and a public library.
+In the past several years, Piedmont Electric has secured more than $15 million in USDA funding within Person, Alamance, Orange, Caswell, Granville and Durham counties for fire trucks, fire stations, ambulances, schools and a public library.
 As the funds are repaid they are re-loaned to assist with future projects in communities served by Piedmont Electric.

-Our Helping Hand Foundation invests in our community by financially supporting a variety of programs and organizations including Bright Ideas education grants for local K-12 educators and scholarships for students at Alamance Community College, Durham Technical Community College, Piedmont Community College and graduating high school seniors.
+Our Helping Hand Foundation invests in our community by financially supporting a variety of programs and organizations including Bright Ideas education grants for local K-12 educators and scholarships for students at local community colleges and graduating high school seniors who are looking to continue their education.

 We also offer internships for local high school students as we understand investment in education and workforce development is especially critical for rural communities.

 We are working with our peer cooperatives across the state to identify solutions to bring high speed internet to communities that currently lack adequate access.
-Read our news release and message from our CEO for the latest on how we are helping address this need.
+Read our updates for the latest on how we are helping address this need.